embulk/embulk-input-jdbc/embulk-input-redshift/README.md

-# Redshift input plugins for Embulk
+# Redshift input plugin for Embulk

-Redshift input plugins for Embulk loads records from Redshift.
+Redshift input plugin for Embulk loads records from Redshift.

 ## Overview